cocos/cocos-docs/en/scripting/player-controls.md

 If you are searching for any information about touch or mouse events, please refer to [Node System Events documentation](./internal-events.md).

-** ATTENTION: We strongly discourage any usage of `cc.eventManager` in Cocos Creator, all its functionality can be achieved via cc.systemEvent and cc.Node's event API.
-We no longer guarantee the API of cc.eventManager, it could be refactored any time in the future. **
+**ATTENTION: We strongly discourage any usage of `cc.eventManager` in Cocos Creator, all its functionality can be achieved via `cc.systemEvent` and cc.Node's event API.
+We no longer guarantee the API of `cc.eventManager`, it could be refactored any time in the future.**

 ## How to define the input events